-The Doctor of Musical Arts degree (DMA), offered in composition, performance, and theoretical studies, is a rigorous and selective program intended for musicians who combine the highest attainments in their major area with proven accomplishments in musicology and theoretical studies.
+The Doctor of Musical Arts degree (DMA) is a rigorous and extremely selective program intended for musicians who combine the highest levels of achievement in their major area with thorough knowledge of musicology and music theory.

 A master's degree in music is a prerequisite for the DMA program.
 Normally, the equivalent of five full-time semesters (8–10 credits per semester, not including recital and research credits) is needed to complete the DMA degree; students must be full-time in their first year.
 Most students spend three or more years in the program.

 Each student's program of study is designed in consulation with the Doctoral Committee or Dean.
 A minimum of 60 credits beyond master's study is required.
 Generally, students earn 30 credits in their major area: studio (16 credits), allied performance studies such as chamber music, vocal coaching, or conducting (2 credits), recitals and research projects (12 credits).

 Performers present three full-length recitals accompanied by extensive program notes (one of the recitals may be a lecture/recital), and complete a major writing project based on academic research; composers present one recital of chamber music and a dissertation (large-scale original work with an analytical paper).
 An additional 30 credits are earned in academic subjects: doctoral seminars (12 credits) and electives from the graduate curriculum, including independent projects for extended credit (18 credits).